-- Assess the ethical dimension within business issues and decisions and advise on best practice in the financial management of the organisation.^[3] - Demonstrate an understanding of the interconnectedness of the ethics of good business practice between all of the functional areas of the organisation.^[2] - c) Establish an ethical financial policy for the financial management of the organisation which is grounded in good governance, the highest standards of probity and is fully aligned with the ethical principles of the Association. ^[3] - d) Recommend an ethical framework for the development of an organisation's financial policies and a system for the assessment of its ethical impact upon the financial management of the organisation. $\ensuremath{^{[3]}}$
+- Assess the ethical dimension within business issues and decisions and advise on best practice in the financial management of the organisation. - Demonstrate an understanding of the interconnectedness of the ethics of good business practice between all of the functional areas of the organisation. - Establish an ethical financial policy for the financial management of the organisation which is grounded in good governance, the highest standards of probity and is fully aligned with the ethical principles of the Association.
+[3] - Recommend an ethical framework for the development of an organisation's financial policies and a system for the assessment of its

-- e) Explore the areas within the ethical framework of the organisation which may be undermined by agency effects and/or stakeholder conflicts and establish strategies for dealing with them.^[3] - 5.
-Impact of environmental issues on organisational objectives and on governance - Assess the issues which may impact upon organisational objectives and governance from:^[3] - i) Sustainability and environmental risk - ii) The carbon-trading economy and emissions - iii) The role of the environment agency - iv) Environmental audits and the triple bottom line approach.
+- ethical impact upon the financial management of the organisation.
+[3] - e) Explore the areas within the ethical framework of the organisation which may be undermined by agency effects and/or stakeholder conflicts and establish strategies for dealing with them.[3]

+5. Environmental issues and integrated reporting

+- Assess the issues which may impact upon organisational objectives and governance from:[3] - i) Sustainability and environmental risk - ii) The carbon-trading economy and emissions - iii) The role of the environment agency - iv) Environmental audits and the triple bottom line approach. - b) Assess and advise on the impact of investment and financing strategies and decisions on the organisations' stakeholders, from an integrated reporting and governance perspective.
+[2]